PressCrew/infinity/dashboard/docs/install_tpls.md

 theme hierarchy which is **three or more** themes deep, including Infinity, you must use these special functions **instead of** the standard core functions in WordPress.

+*If you are only inheriting instant options, and not templates, this does not apply to you.*

+<ul class="infinity-docs-menu"></ul>

+### Custom Functions

+The arguments for these custom functions are identical to the function which they are replacing.

 > Don't worry!
 These functions are just basic wrappers that allow us to work some magic.

-*If you are only inheriting instant options, and not templates, this do not apply to you.*

-### Custom Functions

-The arguments for these custom functions are identical to the function which they are replacing.

 #### Locate Template